 Five properties define a fraglet:

-- Portable.
+• Portable.
 A fraglet follows a domain-agnostic schema.
-Any service implementing the pattern can accept and match against it, without integration with the originating platform.
+Any service or agent implementing the pattern can read and act on it, without integration with the originating platform.

 Association, not ownership